CMitchell5619/student-workbook/src/reflections/wk11/03-DailyJournal.md

 When you add something to a table in order to destroy data.

 What are 3 methods SQL injection can be done by?
-Using =, or batched injections, or
+Using =, or batched injections, or send 1=1.

 How can we detect and sanitize SQL injection attacks?

+Using SQL parameters in a controlled manner.